mulesoft-labs/data-weave-grimoire/Readme2.md

 # Hello Wise Wizard.
 Welcome to the magic land of DataWeave.

-This grimoire contains a collection of interesting DataWeave spells that can be executed with [our DataWeave CLI](https://github.com/mulesoft-labs/data-weave-native).
+This grimoire contains a collection of interesting DataWeave spells that can be executed with our [DataWeave CLI](https://github.com/mulesoft-labs/data-weave-native).

 You can create your own grimoire and be part of the DataWeave Wizards Secret Club.

-## Wizard, Grimoires and Spells
+Let's start defining some concepts:

 ### Wizard
 A `wizard` is just a name that we trust and we want to have all their `spells` available.

+A `wizard` has a `grimoire`, a GitHub repository that is inferred by `https://github.com/${wizard_name}/${wizard_name}-data-weave-grimoire`, that includes all the `spells` from this `wizard`.

 ### Grimoire